-Really, I understand where the folks are coming from who are beginning to use EOs and just want to jump in and try something out, but I want you to learn from my mistakes today.
+Really, I understand where the folks are coming from who are beginning to use essential oils and just want to jump in and try something out, but I want you to learn from my mistakes today.

 I regret my baby steps with essential oils.

 The Most Important Fact About Essential Oils – Efficacy

 The truth to establish before we can have an educated discussion about the safety of essential oils is their efficacy.